 -

-Point Lookout Trail - We’re nearing a detour opportunity for one of Mesa Verde’s most popular hiking trails: Point Lookout Trail.
-It’s only two miles long but ascends 500 feet in elevation.
-Most of it consists of switchbacks to reach the top of the butte, followed by a flat section to the edge.
+Point Lookout Trail - Approaching a detour opportunity for one of Mesa Verde’s most popular hiking trails: Point Lookout Trail.
+It’s a two-mile trail that ascends 500 feet in elevation, mostly through switchbacks to reach the top of the butte, followed by a flat section to the edge.
 It’s considered a moderate hike that can take up to two hours.

 -

-Montezuma Valley Overlook - Around 1200 C.E., up to 35,000 Ancestral Puebloans called Montezuma Valley home, more than the current population!
-From this overlook, we can also see the distinctive Knife Edge rock formation, a jagged, triangular spit of rock jutting across the landscape.
+Montezuma Valley Overlook - Around 1200 C.E., up to 35,000 Ancestral Puebloans resided in Montezuma Valley, more than the current population!
+From this overlook, the distinctive Knife Edge rock formation is visible, a jagged, triangular rock formation jutting across the landscape.

 -

-Park Point - Coming up shortly, we’ll have the opportunity to visit the highest point in Mesa Verde: Park Point.
-At 8,572 feet above sea level, there’s little you can’t see from here.
-It’s also known to be cooler and breezy at the peak, making it particularly pleasant on a hot day.
+Park Point - Soon, there will be an opportunity to visit the highest point in Mesa Verde: Park Point.
+At 8,572 feet above sea level, the view is expansive.
+It’s also known to be cooler and breezy at the peak, making it a pleasant spot on a hot day.

 -

-Geologic Overlook - Approaching soon is Geologic Overlook, offering excellent views of Mesa Verde’s fascinating geologic history.
-From here, we’ll be able to see the four distinct layers of stone that make up much of the park today.
+Geologic Overlook - Approaching soon is Geologic Overlook, providing excellent views of Mesa Verde’s fascinating geologic history.
+From here, the four distinct layers of stone that form much of the park today are visible.

 -

-Long House - We’re nearing the most famous cliff dwellings in this region, but there’s also an option to take a detour to a couple of structures off the beaten path.
-The detour leads to Long House and Step House, where you can walk through these ancient historic sites.
-The detour adds about an hour of driving in total, but it’s worth it for an extra experience!
+Long House - Approaching the most famous cliff dwellings in this region, with an option to detour to other structures off the beaten path.
+The detour leads to Long House and Step House, where visitors can walk through these ancient historic sites.
+The detour adds about an hour of driving, but it’s worth it for an enhanced visit!

 -

-Step House - We’re approaching the most famous cliff dwellings in this region, but there’s also an option to take a detour to a couple of structures off the beaten path.
-The detour leads to Long House and Step House, where you can walk through these ancient historic sites.
-The detour adds about an hour of driving in total, but it’s worth it for an extra experience!
+Step House - Approaching the most famous cliff dwellings in this region, with an option to detour to other structures off the beaten path.
+The detour leads to Long House and Step House, where visitors can walk through these ancient historic sites.
+The detour adds about an hour of driving, but it’s worth it for an enhanced visit!

 -

-Far View Reservoir - We’re nearing the Far View House, the first ancient structure on our tour.
-It’s not a cliff dwelling, but it was once one of the most densely populated parts of Mesa Verde, thanks to the Far View Reservoir.
+Far View Reservoir - Approaching the Far View House, the first ancient structure on the tour.
+It’s not a cliff dwelling, but it was once one of the most densely populated areas of Mesa Verde, thanks to the Far View Reservoir.

 -

 Far View House - This impressive structure is the Far View House, a precursor to the more advanced cliff dwellings.
-Built around the year 1000, it became the center of one of the most densely populated centers of Puebloan life.
+Built around the year 1000, it became a center of Puebloan life.

 -

 Coyote Village - Welcome to Coyote Village!
-Like Far View House, this ancient dwelling once housed numerous Puebloan families.
-The structure centers around circular kivas, similar to Far View House.
+Like Far View House, this ancient dwelling once housed numerous Puebloan families, centered around circular kivas.

 -

-Megalithic House - This is a great example of a different type of living situation common in this area during Puebloan times.
-Just one extended family lived here, with multiple generations sharing the same house.
-It shows that not all of Puebloan society revolved around dense, multi-family structures like Far View House!
-Many others lived in separate homes, though these were almost always located near larger structures.
+Megalithic House - A great example of a different type of living situation common in this area during Puebloan times.
+One extended family lived here, with multiple generations sharing the same house, showing that not all Puebloan society revolved around dense, multi-family structures like Far View House.
+Many lived in separate homes, often near larger structures.

 -

-Far View Tower - While it might not resemble a tower anymore, this once served as an important watchtower for the community.
-Here, watchers could keep an eye out for approaching enemies, herds of game, and bad weather on the horizon.
-The natural elevation of this site made a tower like this highly effective!
+Far View Tower - While it may not resemble a tower now, it once served as an important watchtower for the community.
+Watchers could spot approaching enemies, herds of game, and bad weather.
+The site’s natural elevation made the tower highly effective!

 -

-Cedar Tree Tower - Coming up soon is another unique type of building from the Ancestral Puebloans: Cedar Tree Tower.
-This was one of many towers that once dotted the top of this mesa.
-While the tower doesn’t stand at its original height, the base is remarkably well preserved.
-Like most towers in Mesa Verde, this one is situated close to a kiva.
-This proximity has led some to speculate that these towers were used not only for observation but also for ceremonial purposes.
-They were also useful for communication between settlements, explaining why there are so many!
+Cedar Tree Tower - Approaching soon is another unique Ancestral Puebloan building: Cedar Tree Tower.
+One of many towers that once dotted the mesa top.
+While the tower doesn’t stand at its original height, the base is well preserved.
+Like most towers in Mesa Verde, it’s situated near a kiva, suggesting they were used for observation and ceremonial purposes.
+They also facilitated communication between settlements, explaining their abundance!

 -

-Petroglyph Trail - Coming up after the bend ahead is Petroglyph Point Trail.
-This moderately difficult 2.5-mile hike takes about two hours and leads you on a scenic loop through Spruce Canyon.
-This trail follows an ancient Puebloan foot trail, so you’ll be walking the same route that those who lived here a thousand years ago would have taken to connect with other communities!
+Petroglyph Trail - After the bend ahead is Petroglyph Point Trail.
+This moderately difficult 2.5-mile hike takes about two hours, leading through Spruce Canyon.
+The trail follows an ancient Puebloan footpath, allowing visitors to walk the same route used a thousand years ago to connect with other communities!

 -

 Spruce Tree House - Park in this lot.
-Here, we can access the Petroglyph Point Trail and get a great look at our first proper cliff dwelling.
-Once parked, head to the building we just passed on our right.
-That’s the Chapin Mesa Archaeological Museum.
-Behind it, we’ll find overlooks with views of a cliff dwelling called the Spruce Tree House!
+Here, access the Petroglyph Point Trail and view the first proper cliff dwelling.
+After parking, head to the building just passed on the right, the Chapin Mesa Archaeological Museum.
+Behind it are overlooks with views of the Spruce Tree House cliff dwelling!

 -

-Cliff Palace - Just up ahead, we’ll witness one of the most stunning pieces of ancient architecture in Mesa Verde: The Cliff Palace!
-As its grand name suggests, Cliff Palace is significantly larger than most other cliff dwellings found at Mesa Verde.
-It’s actually the largest of all the cliff dwellings in the region.
+Cliff Palace - Just ahead, witness one of the most stunning pieces of ancient architecture in Mesa Verde: The Cliff Palace!
+As its grand name suggests, Cliff Palace is significantly larger than most other cliff dwellings found in Mesa Verde, and is the largest in the region.

 -

-House of Many Windows - Up next is an overlook offering views of the House of Many Windows cliff dwelling.
-From this beautiful vista, we’ll see a low dwelling tucked into Cliff Canyon.
-Once home to a large Puebloan family, the House of Many Windows has 15 rooms remarkably well preserved by its sheltered position in the cliffs.
-Most of the “windows” aren’t actually windows at all; they’re doors!
+House of Many Windows - Next is an overlook offering views of the House of Many Windows cliff dwelling.
+From this beautiful vista, a low dwelling tucked into Cliff Canyon is visible.
+Once home to a large Puebloan family, the House of Many Windows has 15 rooms remarkably preserved by its sheltered cliff position.
+Most “windows” are actually doors!

 -

-Hemenway House Overlook - In a moment, we’ll come to an overlook with a view of the Hemenway House, one of Mesa Verde’s more precarious cliff dwellings.
-This house is named after New Yorker Mary Hemenway, who helped fund some of the early archaeological efforts in Mesa Verde.
+Hemenway House Overlook - Soon, an overlook with a view of the Hemenway House, one of Mesa Verde’s more precarious cliff dwellings, will appear.
+Named after New Yorker Mary Hemenway, who funded early archaeological efforts in Mesa Verde.

 -

-Balcony House - It gets its name from the balcony ‘railing’ that separates the steep cliff face from the rest of the alcove.
-Probably a good idea given the dizzying heights!
-About 30 people lived here and used these 38 rooms and two kivas.
-Interestingly, this balcony faces northeast, which is unusual for cliff dwellings.
-This means the residents didn’t get much sun or warmth during the winter months.
-So why did they build it this way?
+Balcony House - Named for the balcony ‘railing’ separating the steep cliff face from the alcove.
+A wise choice given the dizzying heights!
+About 30 people lived here, using 38 rooms and two kivas.
+Interestingly, the balcony faces northeast, unusual for cliff dwellings, meaning little sun or warmth in winter.
+Why was it built this way?

 -

-Soda Canyon Overlook Trail - On our right, we’re approaching the trail leading to the Soda Canyon Overlook.
-This easy 1-mile trail takes about half an hour.
-It winds through the juniper and pinyon trees that dot the cliff sides on the way to the magnificent views of Soda Canyon.
-Along the way, you’ll also come to a few different overlooks offering breathtaking views of the canyon.
-At the end, you’ll get an even better view of Balcony House than the one we just left!
+Soda Canyon Overlook Trail - On the right, approaching the trail leading to Soda Canyon Overlook.
+This easy 1-mile trail takes about half an hour, winding through juniper and pinyon trees along the cliff sides to magnificent Soda Canyon views.
+Along the way, several overlooks offer breathtaking canyon views, and at the end, an even better view of Balcony House than before!

 -

-Pithouse - Coming up soon is the Pithouse, offering a glimpse into a different time period from the cliff dwellings.
-Here, we’ll see one of the earliest permanent structures built within Mesa Verde.
-The pithouse structure was the dominant structure Ancestral Puebloans built and lived in around the year 600 CE.
+Pithouse - Approaching soon is the Pithouse, offering a glimpse into a different time period from the cliff dwellings.
+Here, one of the earliest permanent structures built in Mesa Verde is visible.
+The pithouse was the dominant structure Ancestral Puebloans built and lived in around 600 CE.

 -

-Navajo Canyon View - Just ahead on our right will be Navajo Canyon View, offering spectacular views of the landscape.
-It’s highly recommended to stop there for photos!
+Navajo Canyon View - Just ahead on the right is Navajo Canyon View, offering spectacular landscape views.
+Highly recommended for photos!

 -

-Square Tower House - Just beyond that viewpoint, we’ll reach the tallest structure standing in Mesa Verde at Square Tower House.
-This tower stands over the rest of the buildings in this area at four stories, or 27 feet tall!
-Rectangular cutouts up and down the structure seem to be windows, but archaeologists can’t say for certain whether they served another purpose.
+Square Tower House - Beyond that viewpoint is the tallest structure in Mesa Verde: Square Tower House.
+This tower stands over the area at four stories, or 27 feet tall!
+Rectangular cutouts up and down the structure appear to be windows, but archaeologists aren’t certain if they served another purpose.

 -

-Sun Point Pueblo - The collection of dwellings we’re passing now belong to the Mesa Top Sites.
-Each offers another glimpse into Ancestral Puebloan life.
-Coming up soon on our left will be one of the largest, the Sun Point Pueblo.
+Sun Point Pueblo - Passing a collection of dwellings belonging to the Mesa Top Sites, each offering a glimpse into Ancestral Puebloan life.
+Soon on the left is one of the largest, the Sun Point Pueblo.

 -

 Sun Point View - Just ahead is Sun Point View, offering a vista featuring a cliff filled with cliff dwellings!
-From this spot alone, we’ll be able to see over 30 separate dwellings!
-Park in the turnout coming up on our right to check out the view.
+From this spot alone, over 30 separate dwellings are visible!
+Park in the upcoming turnout on the right to enjoy the view.

 -

-Oak Tree House - Oak Tree House is one of the best examples in the park of how Ancestral Puebloans adapted these alcoves to their needs.
-The alcove itself has two separate layers, each fully utilized!
-In the outer alcove, where it would have been cramped to live, the Ancestral Puebloans constructed storage spaces!
+Oak Tree House - Oak Tree House is a prime example of how Ancestral Puebloans adapted alcoves to their needs.
+The alcove has two layers, each fully utilized!
+In the outer alcove, where living would be cramped, storage spaces were constructed.
 The inner alcove contains various structures and dwellings for habitation.
-While many of the dwellings are small with fewer than 10 rooms, some rose very tall to the ceiling of the inner alcove.
+While many dwellings are small with fewer than 10 rooms, some rise tall to the inner alcove ceiling.

 -

-Sun Temple - The Sun Temple is a ceremonial site that may be one of the best examples showcasing the Ancestral Puebloans’ architectural prowess!
-Sun Temple would have been an immense labor effort to construct, and research done on the site in 2017 revealed fascinating details about its construction.
-Sun Temple shows evidence that the Ancestral Puebloans had knowledge of sophisticated geometric concepts, such as the Pythagorean theorem, which they used to construct the Sun Temple.
-To maintain uniformity, they even had their own standardized system of measurement!
-One “unit” equaled about 30 centimeters.
+Sun Temple - The Sun Temple is a ceremonial site showcasing the Ancestral Puebloans’ architectural prowess!
+Constructing Sun Temple required immense labor, and 2017 research revealed fascinating construction details.
+Sun Temple shows evidence of sophisticated geometric knowledge, like the Pythagorean theorem, used in its construction.
+To maintain uniformity, they had a standardized measurement system, with one “unit” equaling about 30 centimeters.

 - Easy-to-use app: download Action’s Tour Guide App onto your phone